sualkoo/security-reporter/SecurityReporter/angularapp_uiTests/Testing_Scenario.md

-  And mandatory fields should be clearly indicated to prevent incomplete data submission And the web application should support validation to ensure correct data format and requirements And provide real-time feedback and validation messages for any errors or missing information And the user should be able to navigate and interact with the edit form easily

-Scenario: Handling Errors and Confirmation Message When the user attempts to save the modifications by clicking the "Save" or "Update" button Then the web application should handle any encountered errors or exceptions gracefully And display appropriate error messages or notifications And upon successful saving of the changes, the web application should display a confirmation message indicating the update was successful
+  And mandatory fields should be clearly indicated to prevent incomplete data submission And the web application should support validation to ensure correct data format and requirements And provide real-time feedback and validation messages for any errors or missing information When the user attempts to save the modifications by clicking the "Save" or "Update" button Then the web application should handle any encountered errors or exceptions gracefully And display appropriate error messages or notifications And upon successful saving of the changes, the web application should display a confirmation message indicating the update was successful

-Scenario: Security Measures
-  Given the web application implements appropriate security measures When unauthorized users attempt to access the edit page or modify item information Then they should be denied access and not be able to perform any unauthorized actions